 Safe Stack in Dokku

-If you go to the documentations, there are couple of deployment options.
-It works like a charm especially with docker.
+If you go to the documentation, there are a couple of deployment options.
+It works like a charm, especially with Docker.

-You can deploy the output docker image to a public / private docker registry, or create a private Azure registry and store it there.
-You can pull your image from registry and load it into azure container service.
+You can deploy the output Docker image to a public or private Docker registry, or create a private Azure registry and store it there.
+You can pull your image from the registry and load it into Azure Container Service.
 Boom!, your application is up and running.
 Not that difficult.
 The only thing I found annoying is that I need to deploy tags manually (for now?).

-But, for most cases it works.
-You can always use CI/CD solution for all this.
-It will surely make things more easier as things are getting built on someone else’s machine.
-But that would be over-kill for small applications/experiments.
+But for most cases it works.
+You can always use a CI/CD solution for all this.
+It will surely make things easier as things are getting built on someone else's machine.
+But that would be overkill for small applications or experiments.

-Let’s go back few years and discuss traditional Azure Websites.
-One good thing about azure web sites was / is kudu.
-Your git push will trigger build and deploy process.
+Let's go back a few years and discuss traditional Azure Websites.
+One good thing about Azure websites was and is Kudu.
+Your git push will trigger the build and deploy process.
 I was able to use Paket (an alternative to and wrapper around NuGet) instead of NuGet in my build processes.
 Quite versatile if you know what you are doing!
-But, many times I end up spending time debugging more Azure issues than issues in my application.
+But many times I end up spending time debugging Azure issues more than issues in my application.

 Now, back to the SAFE Stack.